MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/remove-mailbox.md

 ---
 title: Remove Mailbox
-description: You can use the Remove Mailbox activity to delete an existing mailbox and the Active Directory user that is associated with that mailbox, in an on-premise or online Exchange environment. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center
+description: You can use the Remove Mailbox activity to delete an existing mailbox and the Active Directory user that is associated with that mailbox, in an on-premises or online Exchange environment. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center